SoftSec-KAIST/SURI/artifact/EXPERIMENT.md

 :alarm_clock: 7-10 days

-If you have your own SPEC benchmarks and you have built updated Docker images (See 1.1.4), then you can run the SPEC benchmark test suites.
-Execute the test suite using the `1_run_testsuite_spec.py' script.
+If you have your own SPEC benchmarks and you have built updated Docker images (FIXME), then you can run the SPEC benchmark test suites.
+Execute the test suite using the `2_run_testsuite_spec.py` script.
 After running the script, the results will be displayed.

-If you restart the script, it will skip previously completed tests and continue from the next test suite.
+If the tests are stopped occasionally, you can continue from the stopped test suite.

 ```
 $ python3 2_run_testsuite_spec.py setA